 What is Butrans?

-Butrans (buprenorphine)is an opioid pain medication.
+Butrans skin patches contain buprenorphine, an opioid pain medication.
 An opioid is sometimes called a narcotic.

 You should not use Butrans if you are allergic to buprenorphine, or if you have:

-To make sure you can safely use Butrans, tell your doctor if you have any of these other conditions:
+To make sure Butrans is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;